thingsdb/ThingsDocs/v1/content/collection-api/new.md

 Argument | Type | Description
 -------- | ---- | -----------
-type | str | The name of the Type that an instance must be made of. value | thing (optional) | Thing containing all the properties that must be added to the new instance of the given Type.
+type | str | The name of the Type that a thing must be made of. value | thing (optional) | Thing containing all the properties that must be added to the new thing of the given Type.

 ### Return value

-A Thing containing all the properties which have been added to the new instance of the given Type.
+A Thing containing all the properties which have been added to the new thing of the given Type.

 ### Example